CRDS Water Isotope Analysis - δD δ18O

 Write down the time and date of run start.
 This is essential as files are named within the instrument based on time.
 Also write down what you did with the syringe, the septum, etc.

-Make sure a directory on the server has been created (e.g. S:\Data\projects\[YOUR PROJECT]\) and then create ‘raw’, ‘reduced’, and 'traydescriptions' folders within there.
-Copy the data from C:\IsotopeData\ to the 'raw' folder.
-Your file will have the date and time you started it as part of the filename (e.g. HBDS2213_IsoWater_20160223_151837.csv) where HBDS2213 is the instrument serial number and the time is so lovingly put in GMT, thanks Picarro.
+Check to see if a project directory already exists for these samples on the server.
+All project directory are located in S:\Data\projects\.
+It may be that your project is within one of these super-projects.
+For example, if you are simply running test samples to see if the instrument is working properly, look inside the 'tests' directory.
+Often times, the directory you are looking for or creating is the sample set ID for the samples you have.
+Within this directory, create three folders: ‘raw’, ‘reduced’, and 'traydescriptions'.
+Copy the data from the DeSoto computer located in C:\IsotopeData\ to the 'raw' folder on the server (S:\).
+Your file will have the date and time you started it as part of the filename (e.g. HBDS2213_IsoWater_20160223_151837.csv) where HBDS2213 is the instrument serial number and the time is so lovingly put in GMT, thanks Picarro (GMT = PDT + 7; GMT = PST + 6).
 Also copy the TrayDescription file you created on DeSoto to the 'traydescriptions' folder.

 - The syringe has died - You come in to find the syringe mangled while the autosampler and instrument continue to run.
-Scroll up in the upper Coordinator window to find where the injections stopped work and note that vial number.
+Scroll up in the upper Coordinator window to find where the injections stopped working and note that vial number.
 Close the Coordinator.
 Replace the syringe with a new one.
-Discard dead syringe into broken glass.
+Discard dead syringe into the broken glass box located in room 303B under the northernmost sink (since this is not a skin piercing style needle, the broken glass box is sufficient).
 Modify the autosampler job to start on the vial you noted above.
-Start the instrument as normal but don't worry about changing the septum.
+Start the instrument as normal, but don't worry about changing the septum.

-- The water background is way to high - Check the valve on the back of the vaporizer to ensure it is pointing towards dry air (see photo at top of this page.)
+- The water background is way too high - Check the valve on the back of the vaporizer to ensure it is pointing towards dry air (see photo at top of this page).